Skip to content

 Clean Water Act (CWA)

-In 1972, Congress passed the Federal Water Pollution Control Act Amendments “to restore and maintain the chemical, physical, and biological integrity” of the Nation’s waters.
-The Clean Water Act (CWA) is a 1977 amendment to the Federal Water Pollution Control Act of 1972.
-The CWA set the basic structure for regulating discharges of pollutants to waters of the U.S.
+In 1972, Congress passed the Clean Water Act (CWA) “to restore and maintain the chemical, physical, and biological integrity” of the Nation’s waters.
+The CWA set the basic structure for regulating discharge of pollutants into waters of the U.S.

-Idaho Transportation Division of Highways (ITD) has coverage under three different types of NPDES permits, including:
+Idaho Transportation Department (ITD) has coverage under three different types of CWA permits, including:

-• Construction General Permit (CGP) – Construction activities that disturb greater than one acre of land and have the potential to discharge stormwater to a waters of the U.S.
+• IPDES Construction General Permit (CGP) – Construction activities that disturb greater than one acre of land or are part of a larger common plan of development on non-tribal lands and have the potential to discharge stormwater to waters of the U.S. and are regulated by the IDEQ.

-• Municipal Separate Storm Sewer Systems (MS4)- Stormwater drainage from roads or property that drain into stormwater conveyance systems owned by the state, a city, a town, a village, a public university, a public hospital, a military base, a correctional facility or other public entity that discharges to waters of the U.S.
+• Municipal Separate Storm Sewer System (MS4) Permits – Stormwater drainage from roads or property that drains into conveyance systems owned by a municipality that meets certain criteria of population size and discharges into waters of the U.S. and are regulated by the IDEQ.

 ITD-2741 Form – Construction Stormwater Site Evaluation Worksheet